NiccoloVacca/TBDM-Project/README.md

 3. Install Apache Flink <a href="https://flink.apache.org/downloads/#apache-flink-1163">here</a>
 4. Install Apache Kafka <a href="https://kafka.apache.org/downloads">here</a>
 5. Install MongoDB <a href="https://www.mongodb.com/docs/v3.0/administration/install-on-linux/">here</a>
-6. Build and Compile the Project using Maven command "_mvn clean install_"
-7. Change Flink, Kafka and MongoDB server addresses; Change MongoDB details (DBs, collections); Optionally change subreddit name (now is r/gaming)
+6. Change Flink, Kafka and MongoDB server addresses; Change MongoDB details (DBs, collections); Optionally change subreddit name (now is r/gaming)
+7. Build and Compile the Project using Maven command "_mvn clean install_" for getting a JAR file where the Main Class is Producer and a JAR where the Main Class is Consumer
+8. Submit Producer JAR file into Flink platform
+9. Submit Consumer JAR file into Flink platform
 ## Configuration
 You will only have to change:
 * Flink and Kafka server addresses at '<a href="https://github.com/NiccoloVacca/TBDM-Project/blob/main/src/main/java/flink_kafka_project_Maven/Consumer.java">_Consumer.Java_</a>' -> **row 33** AND '<a href="https://github.com/NiccoloVacca/TBDM-Project/blob/main/src/main/java/flink_kafka_project_Maven/Producer.java">_Producer.Java_</a>' -> **row 20**